 The school explained to Noah that he would be able to finish his current semester, but would not be able to return for spring semester if the balance was not paid in full.

-Instead of giving up, Noah planned to return to his local grocery store job in attempts to save the additional money to pay for school.
+, Noah planned to return to his local grocery store job in attempts to save the additional money to pay for school.

 At this point, it’s also worth mentioning that at the same time all of this was going on, Noah’s mother, Jane, was in and out of the hospital with medical issues, which eventually led to the loss of her job.